pip-services/pip-services-docs/content/en/node/tutorials/microservice_facade/step0.md

 npm install mocha -g
 ```

-Now our project is set up.
+Now our environemnt is ready.
 Continue on to [Step 2 - Creating the Project’s Structure](../step1) to start implementing the facade itself.